7 Ways to Celebrate Halloween

 7. Trunk or Treat.

-Though in most communities we still need to social distance and take appropriate health precautions, that doesn’t mean we can’t have fun while we stay healthy.
 Superberries products are the perfect addition to your celebration.
-Whether you hand out the Aroniaberry Gummy Chews as a delicious treat or use frozen Aronia Berries or Aronia Juice Concentrate in your holiday recipes, you will find that they are as delicious as they are healthy.
+Whether you create snack mixes with Aroniaberry Gummy Chews or use frozen Aronia Berries or Aronia Juice Concentrate in your Halloween recipes, you will find that they are as delicious as they are healthy.